phax/peppol-commons/README.md

 # News and noteworthy

+v12.4.3 - work in progress
+* Requires ph-commons 12.2.4 or later
+* `TrustStoreBasedX509KeySelector` got new settings `revocationCheckMode` and `unknownRevocationStatusReject` to control how the new ph-security 12.2.4 `ECertificateCheckResult.REVOCATION_STATUS_UNKNOWN` is handled.
+Default for `unknownRevocationStatusReject` is `true`, preserving the pre-12.2.4 behaviour of treating an undeterminable revocation status as "revoked"
+* Added the same two settings on `SMPHttpResponseHandlerSigned` and `AbstractGenericSMPClient` so they can be configured per SMP client and are forwarded into the response handler / key selector

 v12.4.2 - 2026-04-26
 * Requires ph-commons 12.2.0 or later
 * Removed the Peppol G2 certificates from the default `truststore/2025/` folder truststores.
 Only G3 is remaining